VioletsOleander/vault-vanilla/logs/Personal Record.md

     CH11.5-Structured Variational Inference
         CH11.5.1-The Mean Field Approximation
             The mean field approximation assumes all the variables are independent from each other.
 Thus $Q$ is fully factorized.
-            The optimization for the enerty functional takes the form of iterative optimization (coordinate ascent).
+            The optimization for the energy functional takes the form of iterative optimization (coordinate ascent).
 In each iteration, we only optimize $Q(X_i)$, other variables' marginal is fixed.
-The iterative coordinate ascent algorithm is guaranteed to converge, because the energy functional is bounded, and guarnateed to be nonincreasing under the coordinate ascent process.
+The iterative coordinate ascent algorithm is guaranteed to converge, because the energy functional is bounded, and guaranteed to be nonincreasing under the coordinate ascent process.
             The computation for optima $Q(X_i)$ only involves the potentials that contains variable $X_i$ .
 - [[book-notes/一份（不太）简短的 LaTex2e 介绍|一份（不太）简短的 LaTex2e 介绍]]: CH1-CH2
     CH1-LaTeX 的基本概念